debashisdash1999/snowflake_pacific_retail_end_to_end_project/README.md

 ## Reporting & Analytics

-Final outputs from the **Gold Layer** are consumed by BI tools such as:
+Final outputs from the **Gold Layer** can be consumed by BI tools such as:

 - Power BI
 - Tableau
 - Looker

-### Actionable Dashboards Provide Insights Into:
+### Actionable Dashboards Can Provide Insights Into:
 - **Sales performance tracking**
 - **Customer segmentation & behavior analysis**
 - **Product performance & inventory insights**